Abraham George is widely known for his highly acclaimed

-Dakshina Murthy, who teaches Covering International News, Political Reporting and Writing for the Web, started his career with Sunday Mid-Day in Bangalore and went on to work for several media houses, including The Indian Express, The Press Trust of India, Deccan Herald and the Hindustan Times.
-He has reported on several events of national importance like the Babri Masji dispute, the Gorkhaland agitation and the 1991 Himalayan earthquake.
-He is well known for his election reportage.
-He has also covered the proceedings of both Houses of Parliament extensively.
+Dakshina Murthy, who teaches Covering International News, Political Reporting and Writing for the Web at IIJNM, started his career with Sunday Mid-Day in Bangalore in 1983 and went on to work for several media houses, including The Indian Express, The Press Trust of India, Deccan Herald and the Hindustan Times.

 He briefly returned to Al Jazeera in 2013-14 as India Online Editor for its news website, based in Bangalore.
 He was also Editorial Consultant/Trainer with The Hindu from 2006-2014 and with Deccan Herald in 2014-15.